- Do you invest in Bitcoins?

 If you have never used a cryptocurrency portfolio app, start with this.

-Delta is a popular alternative to FTX (formerly Blockfolio) simply because they are better in many ways than Blockfolio.
+Delta is a popular alternative to other options simply because they are better in many ways.

-However, this doesn’t make FTX (formerly Blockfolio) useless but yeah of course it does makes it less attractive for new users.
+However, this doesn’t make others useless but yeah of course it does make them less attractive to new users.

 Delta has mobile apps for both Android and iOS versions with more than 2000 coins waiting to be added to your portfolio.